commons-app/commons-app-documentation/Developer-workflow.md

 ## Submitting a change

-1. Create a branch in your fork of the repository, and push your changes to it
+1. Create a new branch with a descriptive name in your fork of the repository, and push your changes to it

 2. Submit a pull request to master with your change